Looking On The Bright Side

 Yet, many local businesses are ignorant of these innovations.
 As such, we hope to not only help raise awareness of the tools available to our SME customers but also help them find bespoke solutions to their specific challenges.
 You can read more about it here: http://go.dbs.com/1S19rf0

 Fuelled by technology, business banking is also evolving to better serve the needs of SMEs here.
-Our DBS' SME customers can now open a corporate account through our website, without ever having to step into a branch.
-They can also apply for a loan online with no signatures or paper forms required.
+Our DBS' SME customers can open a Business Multi-Currency account, without ever having to step into a branch.
+They can also apply for a business loan online with no signatures or paper forms required.
 This service enables business owners to apply for up to 11 types of loan products - including business loans, overdrafts, micro loans, property loans and equipment loans - in this manner.
 SMEs can also to track their loan applications in real time and get instant notifications.

 We have also introduced new products that are tailored to meet the needs of today's start-ups.
 We were one of the first banks in Singapore to offer venture debt as an alternative capital-raising option for growth stage tech start-ups with a proven business model.
 SMEs backed by DBS partner venture capitalists can apply for DBS Venture Debt Financing for working capital, fixed assets acquisition and even project financing.